-The government has enacted amendments to the Code of Civil Procedure 1908, initially applicable only to Islamabad Capital Territory, providing a host of measures with the object of reducing the time taken in various stages of civil litigation.
+With the object of reducing delays that commonly afflicted various stages of civil proceedings, the Code of Civil Procedure 1908 was amended in Punjab, Khyber Pakhtunkhwa and Islamabad Capital Territory during 2020.
+The most far-reaching and elaborate amendments have been made in Punjab.
 The efficacy of these measures will depend on the extent to which they are enforced by judges.
 Meaningful change will only come about if the culture of leniency towards requests for adjournment is addressed by judges with adverse directions, including cost orders.
 In 2019, the Supreme Court introduced the initiative of establishing model courts in every district of Pakistan for expeditious disposal of cases.
 The model courts conduct criminal and civil trials daily, use technology and do not accept routine requests for adjournment.
-Though these model courts have been a success, the system has not been implemented across the board due to opposition from groups within the bar associations.